| Are you interested in the

 1/2 years research and practicing before he was approached in 1996 by the

-Manager of Clogau who noticed him dowsing and invited him to the mine which
+Manager of Clogau who noticed him practicing his technique and invited him to the mine which

 then Peter spent 18 months going to Clogau Gold Mine on his days off from